karthikeyan-the-analyst/karthikeyan-the-analyst/README.md

 # Hi there, I'm Karthikeyan! 👋

 Welcome to my GitHub profile!
 I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
-With a strong foundation in tools like Excel, PowerBI, SQL, and Python, I aim to combine technical expertise with business acumen to deliver impactful solutions.
+With a strong foundation in TechStacks like Excel, PowerBI, SQL, and Python and Machine Learning, I aim to combine technical expertise with business acumen to deliver impactful solutions.

 ![Profile Views](https://komarev.com/ghpvc/?username=Karthikeyan-r-analyst&color=blueviolet)